markolbert/ProgrammingUtilities/EFCoreUtilities/docs/readme.md

 # J4JSoftware.EFCore.Utilities

-This assembly provides two capabilities to simplify using Entity Frameowork Core in projects:
+This assembly provides several capabilities to simplify using Entity Frameowork Core in projects.

-- Simplifies setting up a [design-time factory](#design-time-factory) for instances of `DbContext` to use during development.
-- Provides a way of associating [entity configuration information](#entity-configuration-information) with the entity being configured when you're using a fluent design approach.

 This assembly targets Net 7 and has nullability enabled.